 - Suspension of the driver’s license of the offender; and

-- A placement of six demerit points on the offender’s driving record.
+- A placement of six demerit points on the offender’s vehicle operator record.

-However, these penalties highly vary in case the reckless driving is deemed to be a felony rather than a misdemeanour.
-This is the case when a driver is charged with reckless driving while his/her license is suspended or revoked due to a moving traffic violation.
+However, these penalties highly vary in case the rashly operating vehicle is deemed to be a felony rather than a misdemeanour.
+This is the case when a driver is charged with rashly operating vehicle while his/her license is suspended or revoked due to a moving traffic violation.
 This is also the case if the driver causes the death of another person due to his/her reckless driving.

-Furthermore, reckless driving is also deemed to be a felony rather than a misdemeanour when the reckless driving charge was due to racing and a possible injury occurring as a result from racing engaged in by the reckless driver.
+Furthermore, reckless driving is also deemed to be a felony rather than a misdemeanour when the rashly operating vehicle charge was due to racing and a possible injury occurring as a result from racing engaged in by the reckless driver.